I Wish Tour

-The I Wish Tour is the second headlining tour by British recording artist Cher Lloyd.
+The I Wish Tour was the second headlining tour by English singer Cher Lloyd.
 The tour is in support of her second studio album, Sorry I'm Late, released in May 2014.

 The tour kicked off on 23 August 2013 in Recife, Brazil.
 After a few Brazil dates, the tour continued into North America until 3 November 2013 in Orlando, Florida.
-Further concerts were held from February to July 2014 in the United States and the United Kingdom.
+Further concerts were held from February to July 2014 in the United States and Europe.
 It is also her first tour to perform mainly in North America.

 Fifth Harmony, Zara Larsson and Jackson Guthy were the opening acts for the tour.

 Background

 Cher Lloyd spoke about the tour in an interview with Artistdirect.
 She said:

 I really wanted to make it intimate.
 I want fans to feel like they're almost on stage with me.
 Connecting with everyone in a room can be a difficult task.
 I really wanted to open the door a little bit and perform some brand new songs.
 I'm a little nervous because they obviously haven't been released yet.
 No one has the actual recordings.
 Tonight, for the first time, I'm going to be performing them live.
 I understand they're going to get put on the internet.
 I'm nervous about it [Laughs].
 They're getting a preview of the album, and it's live.
 I'd better do it well!